 On top of that, Quinn is now a major advantage.
 He’s gotten his bottle first.
 This is his opportunity to go as ham as he possibly can, and we’ll see that with another nuke on to the range creep and looking for some autos under the tower.
 Not going too crazy.
 You don’t want the storm to hit level 3, get dragged under the tower, and lose the majority of your hp.
 That would be pretty freaking bad.

 With this grief, he understands the bride’s going to step up.
 What is going to step up for this creep?
 So Quinn matches that he sees this as an opportunity to get a very favorable trade which is because Brian had to use all of his attention going for cs instead of hitting Quinn.
 So Quinn gets a favorable trade.

 The Millionth Time

-- The thing that I would like to mention is he didn’t skill his stun until level four.
+- The thing that I would like to mention is he didn’t kill his stun until level four.

 - I totally agree with this.

 - So trash especially considering how the e. now works.
-You need to hit creeps and heroes to build as many fury soul stacks as possible.
+You need to hit creeps and heroes to build as many fury souls stack as possible.
 So yeah, I’m a much bigger fan of the second point in dragon slave at level three.

-So we talked earlier in the guide about when you start pulling back the lane, when do you stop pushing it in right what’s the turning point.
+So we talked earlier in the guide about when you start pulling back the lane when you stop pushing it in the right what’s the turning point?
 So I think the main turning point that I’ve learned from Quinn here.
-Is anytime you have a lane where the enemy is playing way too defensive, right.
-If the enemy plays enemies playing so defensive that they’re just giving you denies, or they feel uncomfortable to step up because you’re.
+It is anytime you have a lane where the enemy is playing way too defensive, right?
+If the enemy plays enemies playing so defensively that they’re just giving you denies, or they feel uncomfortable stepping up because you’re.